lharri73/DBC-Language-Syntax/README.md

 - VAL_TABLE
 - VERSION
 ## Known Issues
 1. Attribute definitions that wrap lines may not be highlighted on the following lines.
 1. Signals that are multiplexed will not be recognized

 ## Todo items
-- Make lexer and parser errors more useful
-- Add checks that prevent crashing when signals don't exist
 - Include debugging (invalid offset, start bit, min, max, etc)
 - Hover box to show all related fields as a hint